DeAndre Hopkins Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 Recent Performances

-- In last week's matchup with the 49ers, Hopkins hauled in six passes for 87 yards and scored one touchdown while being targeted nine times.
+- In last week's outing against the 49ers, Hopkins was targeted nine times, picking up 87 yards on six receptions while scoring one touchdown.

-- Hopkins has hauled in 13 catches for 175 yards and one touchdown over his last three outings.
-He was targeted 22 times and averages 58.3 receiving yards.
+- Over his last three games, Hopkins has racked up 58.3 yards per game with one touchdown, hauling in 13 passes on 22 targets.

 Hopkins' Arizona Teammates